 In severe cases, tablets or injections are used depending on the underlying complaint.

-If you currently suffer from a scalp condition, I recommend reducing external stress and above all, avoid aggressive behaviors such as hair dyeing and hot blow-drying.
+If you currently suffer from a scalp condition, we recommend reducing external stress and above all, avoid aggressive behaviors such as hair dyeing and hot blow-drying.
 Stress reduction and relaxation techniques are advised, as well as the use of mild fragrance-free shampoos and haircare products for washing and styling.